qudratyunusov/qudratyunusov/Game-Compatibility.md

 <br>

 ### How to update the Compatibility List?
-_We track compatibility per Game ID, and not per Game Title.
-This means that, for example, a disc version and a digital version of the same game have to be reported on different threads and have separated entries on the list._
+_We track compatibility per Game IDs batched by Game Media, and not per Game Title.
+This means that the disc versions and the digital versions of the same game have separated entries on the list.
+Note that every single Game ID has to be reported on its respective forum thread, regardless of region and media._

 **If the Game ID is already listed**: Click the Game ID on the compatibility list and you'll be redirected to the forum thread for it, where you can submit a new post.